Study Game Design in the US

 After deciding to study game design in the US, international students will need to locate possible institutions with quality game design programs.
-In addition to the top game design programs ranked by the Princeton Review, institutions in growing game design cities (like Full Sail University in Winter Park, Florida) are great places to begin the search.
 Some prominent schools to study game design in the US include:

 - University of Southern California (Los Angeles, CA)